Osteoarthritis- Self Blood Treatment

-Stepping or step up is a cardio exercise which has several benefits including the strong knees.
+Stepping or step up is a cardio exercise, that has several benefits including the strong knees.
 It heats up the knees and reduces the stress on the knees.

 Raise the leg and move it in a circle to make the formation of 0.

 The weight of the body should be maintained according to height, body structure, and age.
 For this purpose, the exercises under preventive physiotherapy are needed.
 The increased weight puts extra pressure on the hips and legs especially the knees.